roALAB1/data-normalization-platform/README.md

 ✅ **Authentication**: Secure user accounts with job history
 ✅ **S3 Storage**: Scalable file storage for uploads and results

+### What's New in v3.15.1 🚀

+**CRITICAL BUG FIX: Column Filtering in Output CSV** 🔧
+Fixed critical bug where deleted columns were being re-added to output CSV.
+Users can now delete columns from their CSV and the output will ONLY contain the selected columns (not all original columns).
+Added Phase 4 column filtering to normalization pipeline.
+All 4 unit tests passing.
+Production ready!

 ### What's New in v3.13.5 🚀

 **Hero Section + Ghost Numbers Fix** ✨